Manage Your Licenses

 The LMA installs and maintains several custom objects.

-You’ve set up the LMA with your app, and customers are installing it.
+You’ve set up the LMA with your solution, and customers are installing it.
 Great!
-If your app is a big enough hit, you have to make adjustments to your licenses when:
+If your solution is a big enough hit, you have to make adjustments to your licenses when:

-- Customers using a free trial want to switch to the full version of your app.
+- Customers using a free trial want to switch to the full version of your solution.

 - Paying customers need more license seats so that all of their employees can benefit from your work.

 Fortunately, it’s easy to make these kinds of changes.